Case Study of a Typical Misinterpretation of Ia Drang Battle

-Since it is a scholarly essay, Daddis took great care in relying his account of the Ia Drang batlle on solid references comprising primary sources and personal accounts of participants of the battle.
-However his study was not comprehensive and deep enough, which leads him to misinterpret and to misunderstand what really happened at Ia Drang battle: that it was just a piece of action in the vast scheme - that needed 38 days and 38 nights to carry out - of using B-52 airstrike to annihilate the three NVA regiments at Chupong massif.
-Daddis’s shortcoming is typical and common in the current literature pertaining to Ia Drang battle.
+Since it is a scholarly essay, Daddis took great care in relying on his account of the Ia Drang battle on reliable references comprising primary sources and personal accounts of participants of the battle.
+However his study was not comprehensive and in-depth enough, which leads him to misinterpret and to misunderstand what really happened at Ia Drang battle: that it was just a piece of action in the vast scheme - that needed 38 days and 38 nights to carry out - of using B-52 airstrike to annihilate the three NVA regiments at Chupong massif.
+Daddis' shortcoming is typical and common in the current literature pertaining to the Ia Drang battle.

 Nguyen Van Tin

 - Books, Articles

 * Pleiku, the Dawn of Helicopter Warfare in Vietnam, J.D.
 Coleman, St. Martin's Press, New York, 1988.